The Lowell Cemetery is a non-municipal and non-denominational cemetery.

 1815 – 1892

-Francis originated scientific methods of testing hydraulic machinery and was a founding member of the American Society of Civil Engineers and became its president in 1880.
-He is most famous for having invented the Francis turbine in 1848, which was a more efficient successor to the Boyden turbine of Uriah A. Boyden, which was first demonstrated at Lowell.
+Francis originated scientific methods for testing hydraulic machinery, was a founding member of the American Society of Civil Engineers, and became its president in 1880.
+He is best known for inventing the Francis turbine in 1848, a more efficient successor to Uriah A. Boyden's Boyden turbine, which was first demonstrated at Lowell.

 More Notable People